-As there is an active secondary market for mortgages in Denmark, the program can benefit from up to four notches of collateral-based uplift according to our covered bonds criteria.
+As Denmark has an active secondary market for mortgages, the program can benefit from up to four notches of collateral-based uplift according to our covered bonds criteria.
 Before determining the number of collateral-based notches needed to reach a 'AAA' rating, we consider the following adjustments:

-· A one-notch reduction applies if the program does not benefit from at least six months of liquidity.
+- A one-notch reduction applies if the program does not benefit from at least six months' liquidity.
 Due to the match-funded nature of Realkredit Danmark's capital center S, we consider that liquidity coverage is met.
-Each covered bond is matched to a specific mortgage loan, and any payments from the loan will be used to make payments on the bond.

-• A further one-notch reduction applies if the program does not benefit from any form of commitment on overcollateralization.
-As Realkredit Danmark's capital center S only has voluntary overcollateralization without any commitment, this results in a one-notch reduction to the potential collateral-based uplift.
+Each covered bond is matched to a specific mortgage loan, and any payments from the loan will be used to make payments on the bond. - A further one-notch reduction applies if the program does not benefit from any form of overcollateralization commitment.
+As Realkredit Danmark's capital center S only has voluntary overcollateralization without any commitment, this reduces the potential collateral-based uplift by one notch.

 Given the JRL of 'aaa', the program only needs to cover 'AAA' credit risk to reach a 'AAA' rating.
 In addition, under our CRE criteria, we apply an out-of-model supplemental test to address borrower concentration risk (the largest obligor test).
-In this instance, the 'AAA' credit risk is not floored by the largest obligor test of 1.65%.
+In this instance, the 'AAA' credit risk is not limited by the largest obligor test of 2.26%.